sultan99/sexy-require/README.md

 ```

 ## Changelog
+### v 1.1
+ - Seamless module require.
+If a given path doesn't exist in the app directory it will be ignored by sexy-require.
 ### v 1.0
  - definition of path shortcuts moved from `package.json` to `.paths` config file
  - depending modules can use `sexy-require` too, previously it was not possible